Secret

 and group them for later optimization.
 The benefit of this is that one can write

-optimization passes on types and ops that are not aware of secret
+optimization passes on types and ops that are not aware of secret, and they

 For example, here is what the above dot product computation looks like after